Wukong's 72 Transformations: High-fidelity Textured 3D Morphing via Flow Models: Abstract

 \section{Abstract}

 We present \OM, a novel training-free framework for high-fidelity textured 3D morphing that takes a pair of source and target prompts (image or text) as input.
 Unlike conventional methods---which rely on manual correspondence matching and deformation trajectory estimation (limiting generalization and requiring costly preprocessing)---\OMO leverages the generative prior of flow-based transformers to produce high-fidelity 3D transitions with rich texture details.
 To ensure smooth shape transitions, we exploit the inherent continuity of flow-based generative processes and formulate morphing as an optimal transport barycenter problem.
 We further introduce a sequential initialization strategy to prevent abrupt geometric distortions and preserve identity coherence.
 For faithful texture preservation, we propose a similarity-guided semantic consistency mechanism that selectively retains high-frequency details and enables precise control over blending dynamics.
-This avoids common artifacts like oversmoothing while maintaining semantic fidelity.
+This empowers \OMO to support both global texture transitions and identity-preserving texture morphing, catering to diverse generation needs.
 Extensive quantitative and qualitative evaluations demonstrate that \OMO significantly outperforms state-of-the-art methods, achieving superior results across diverse geometry and texture variations.
 Project page: \url{https://visual-ai.github.io/wukong}